-Net conservation benefit means the cumulative benefits of the management activities identified in the agreement that provide for an increase in a species’ population or the enhancement, restoration, or maintenance of covered species’ suitable habitats within the enrolled property.
+Net Conservation Benefit means the cumulative benefits of the management activities identified in the agreement that provide for an increase in a species’ population or the enhancement, restoration, or maintenance of covered species’ suitable habitats within the enrolled property.
 Examples of such benefits include: reduction of habitat fragmentation; maintenance, restoration, or enhancement of existing habitats; increase in habitat connectivity; maintenance or increase of population numbers or distribution; reduction of the effects of catastrophic events; establishment of buffers for protected areas; and areas to test and develop new management techniques.
 Before entering into a SHA, CDFW must make a written finding that the covered endangered or threatened species will receive a “net conservation benefit” from the agreement’s management actions.
 The finding must clearly describe the expected net conservation benefits and how CDFW reached that conclusion.
 Net conservation benefits must contribute, directly or indirectly, to the recovery of the covered species.
 This contribution toward recovery will vary and may not be permanent.
 The benefit to the species depends on the nature of the activities to be undertaken, where they are undertaken, and their duration.

 Return to baseline means, at the termination of an agreement, activities undertaken by the landowner to return the species population or extent or quality of habitat to baseline, excluding catastrophic events such as floods, unplanned fires, or earthquakes, and other factors mutually agreed upon prior to permit issuance and that are beyond the control of the landowner.

 To initiate the Safe Harbor Agreement process, contact the appropriate CDFW Regional Office in the location of the proposed property.
 A local CDFW Environmental Scientist will help guide the Safe Harbor Agreement application and will maintain contact throughout the process.
 There is no application fee for Safe Harbor Agreements.

 An applicant must submit all of the following (Fish & G. Code, § 2089.8):

 - A detailed map depicting the land proposed to be enrolled in the agreement.